 Prices shown are list prices.
 Remember that GoodBed keeps our site current with the best available discounts on all online mattresses, many of which are exclusive discounts for our readers.

-The Aviya mattress is a 12-inch hybrid mattress made with 3" of bio-based comfort foil on top of a zoned pocketed coil unit.
+The Aviya mattress is a 12-inch hybrid mattress made with 3" of bio-based comfort foil on top of a zoned pocket spring unit.
 It has a very traditional look and feel.

 When it comes to estimating the comfort lifespan of a mattress, we tend to use foam density as our best, albeit imperfect, predictor of how long a foam will retain its shape and resiliency.
 In the case of the Aviya mattress, the bio-based foams are all 1.8-lb density, which is on the low side compared to foams we have seen used in other mattresses.
 However, there's only three inches of comfort foam on the mattress, and it's supported by a well made coil unit.